adkap2/Stock_Analysis/README.md

 To get this data into acceptable statistic and plotting format, I then took the daily change of mentions and stock price.
 Finally I normalized both values to be plotted together.

+## Running the code
+1. Initialization
+   - Call python3 "src/main.py" to run the code from the repository.
+If running in webscraping mode, add a 0 or 1 to the program call ex: "python3 src/main.py 1".
+   - To scrape data, user must provide reddit developer key and userid, password in config.py file
+   - To scrape for comments, use argument '0'
+   - To scrape for mentions in posts, use argument '1'
+   - If no argument is supplied, the program will analyze data from the existing database.
+   - Use [this](https://hub.docker.com/layers/timescale/timescaledb/2.0.1-pg12-oss/images/sha256-ebe0f554255251bc6c1e164fbeb71a9edf99f1267222740e3d504215cb7f76a2?context=explore) docker image to create a postgres server.
+   - Once the database is running, call main in '1' mode to initiate the database with psycopg2
+   - For comment scraping mode, ensure [this](https://hub.docker.com/_/mongo) container is running on your computer
+   - Once the database is running, call main in '0' mode to initiate pymongo with database

+2. User mode
+   - The program will request user to input a stock to analyze in symbol form
+   - The program will plot insights on stock
+   - The program will request user to either input another stock symbol or type 'q' to quit

 ## Hypothesis Testing